greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-s3-plugin.md

 ```

 executablepath
 :   Required.
 Absolute path to the plugin executable.
-For example, the Pivotal Greenplum Database installation location is `$GPHOME/bin/gpbackup_s3_plugin`.
+For example, the Tanzu Greenplum installation location is `$GPHOME/bin/gpbackup_s3_plugin`.
 The plugin must be in the same location on every Greenplum Database host.

 options
 :   Required.
 Begins the S3 storage plugin options section.